Allen Toussiant: Defining Success In the !970s

 Sure it has that ultra-slick LA studio shine to it; but Motion is what it set out to be: a fairly hip, contemporary commercial record aimed at least in the general direction of the mainstream, not really something intended for the hometown crowd hanging out at Tip’s.
 While I still enjoy listening to the album, I admit I skip three of the four ballads, which are well rendered but unexceptional.
 That fourth, “With You In Mind” is one of my faves; and it’s a great version by the man himself; but I’d have to give the nod for definitive to Aaron Neville’s sublime take on Warm Your Heart, with Etta James taking runner-up on her Changes LP, produced by Toussaint in 1980 (maybe we can get to that one of these days).

 Not only did Sansu lose these contracts, but Warner Brothers would no longer use Sea-Saint for recording projects.
 Toussaint had enough producing work to last well into the 1980s, before business decline began to take its toll on the partnership.
-Hard to believe, but he would not release a significant new album for almost 20 years (I don’t really count Mr, Mardi Gras, featured a few weeks back, as too serious an effort).
-Interestingly, he told Hannusch that he had recorded his own gospel album - whatever happened to that?
+Hard to believe, but he would not release a significant new album for almost 20 years (I don’t really count Mr. Mardi Gras, featured a few weeks back, as too serious an effort), until Connected came out on NYNO in 1996.
+Interestingly, he told Hannusch that he had recorded his own gospel album along the way, too - whatever happened to that?
 But, as I said starting out, his solo career was not really reborn until after the flood.
-I think we’re all want to see him take it as far as he can this time
+I think we all want to see him take it as far as he can this time.